ABOUT US

 Choon Chuan obtained his Masters of Science (Defence Technology) degree from Cranfield University (Royal Military College of Science), UK, and Bachelor of Engineering (Hons) degree from Nanyang Technological University.
 He also obtained a Graduate Diploma in Financial Management and Certificate for Commercial Law from the Singapore Institute of Management and Temasek Polytechnic respectively.

-Ms Fatima is a veteran of the social services sector with 2 decades of experience of working in public sector agencies.
+Fatima is a veteran of the social services sector with 2 decades of experience of working in public sector agencies.
 She was conferred the Public Service Administration Medal for Efficiency (Bronze) in 2014.
 Her last portfolio in the public sector was with the Ministry of Social and Family Development as the Director of Disability Office.
 She has worked in the private sector driving corporate HR and for Temasek Foundation in the capacity of Director of Programmes.

 She has a Master of Science (MSC) in Human Resource Management from Rutgers University and a Master of Science (MSC) in Early Childhood Education from Wheelock College in addition to a Bachelor of Science (BSc)(Hons) in Economics and Management from University of London.